Couples Therapy & Relationship Counseling in Delaware, Pennsylvania, & Maryland

 • Yes.
 I can’t make that decision for you—but I can guide you through the conversations and reflections that make it clearer.
 Whether you’re working toward reconnection or a respectful transition, therapy can help.

 Ongoing regular relationship therapy session rates are determined by length of session.
-We will discuss the frequency (how often we meet) and duration (how long we meet) together after the initial assessment phase of our work together, and decide what makes the most sense for your relationship, your availability, and your finances.
+After the initial assessment phase of our work together, we will then discuss options for frequency and length of sessions, and decide what makes the most sense for your relationship, your availability, and your finances.
 Fees are as follows:

 • 60-minute sessions: $210